Iodate: Natural occurrence

 Minerals containing iodate are found in the caliche deposits of Chile.
 The most important iodate minerals are lautarite and brüggenite, but also copper-bearing iodates such as salesite are known.

+Natural waters contain iodine in the form of iodide and iodate, their ratio being dependent on redox conditions and pH.
+Iodate is the second most abundant form in water.
+It is mostly associated with alkaline waters and oxidizing conditions.